sfigg/commercialization-public/docset/customize/unattend/networking-mpssvc-svcfirewallgroupsfirewallgroupkey.md

 ## Applies To

-For a list of the supported Windows® editions and architectures that this component supports, see [Networking-MPSSVC-Svc](networking-mpssvc-svc-win7-networking-mpssvc-svc.md).
+For a list of the supported Windows editions and architectures that this component supports, see [Networking-MPSSVC-Svc](networking-mpssvc-svc-win7-networking-mpssvc-svc.md).

 ## XML Example